-While all Nightline Peer Listeners remain anonymous throughout their time working on the phone lines, we have two directors who have given up their listening roles to serve 2-semester terms as the leaders and public faces of our organization.
-While they no longer take calls, the directors coordinate Nightline’s recruitment of new listeners, publicize our services, and integrate our work into the Columbia community.
+Although Nightline Peer Listeners remain anonymous throughout their time working on the phone lines, we have two directors who have given up their listening roles to serve two-semester terms as the leaders and public faces of our organization.
+The directors use their experience from working in the organization to coordinate Nightline’s recruitment of new listeners, publicize our services, and integrate our work into the Columbia community.

-Our current Directors are TJ Gill (CC ’22), Cindy Chen (CC ’22), and Joshua Kent (CC ’22).
-If you have any questions, you can contact TJ, Cindy, and Josh at [email protected].
+Our current Directors are Cat Beckett (BC’24) and Simon Ogundare (CC ’24).
+If you have any questions, you can contact Cat and Simon at [email protected].
 We look forward to hearing from you!